Back to blog

 Every "AI tools for founders" article gives you 20 logos and zero clarity.
 Here's another Notion template.
 Here's a Chrome extension.
 Here's a chatbot that summarizes your emails.
 None of it moves the needle.

 You don't need more tools.
 You need work done — by agents that operate as full team members across your company's departments.
-Here's exactly what each AI agent team can do, and why it matters for your startup.
+Here's exactly what each AI agent team can do, and how it lets you compete like a company 10x your size.

 Your engineering backlog is infinite.
 Your budget for senior engineers is not.
-An AI engineering squad lets you ship production code, maintain quality, and manage infrastructure — without doubling your headcount.
+An AI engineering squad gives you the capacity to ship production code, maintain quality, and manage infrastructure — even if your core team is just two people.

 The agents: